Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

+### Overview

 Half Epsilon should interest you if you are a technical or a business leader in the Virtual Asset Service Providers (VASPs) industry.

-Check out our whitepaper: [Digital Asset Custody and Transfer Solution](https://half-epsilon.github.io/DACTSv1.pdf)
+We are a deep tech startup developing technology that addresses several pain-points in the VASP industry.
+Check out our [whitepaper.](https://half-epsilon.github.io/DACTSv1.pdf)

-To be part of our beta program, please reach us at ```hello@halfepsilon.com```
+We are running a beta program.
+To be part of it, please reach us at ```hello@halfepsilon.com```

 ### Concerns of the VASP Industry